What are your core corporate values, and are they being translated into the organizational culture of your contact center?

 Organizational culture refers to a set of shared beliefs, values, and norms within an organization that shape the way its members perceive, interpret, and react to various environmental and relational conditions.
-Put simply, organizational culture represents a shared viewpoint that permeates an organization and it members.
+In human terms, organizational culture represents a common viewpoint among the members of an organization.

 When Good Intentions Go Wrong